sallegri3/semnet-2/README.md

 **citation**
 ```

+Alternatively, use GitHub's built in citation feature / CITATION.cff.

 ## License

-This project does not use a license and is the for the sole use of members of the Laboratory for Pathology Dynamics.
+This project uses the GNU AGPLv3 license.
+In addition to the terms of this license, any work using this code must cite this repository using the instructions above.